Listening posts around the globe

 The first type of gravitational wave detectors were resonant mass antennas.
 The center piece of such a detector is a solid metal object.
 Passing gravitational waves make that central test-mass oscillate, and these oscillations can be measured and amplified to detect the gravitational waves.
 Such antennas were set up in Rome (NAUTILUS) and Padova (AURIGA), Italy, in Geneva (EXPLORER) , Switzerland, in the US (ALLEGRO), and in Perth (NIOBE), Australia, forming the International Gravitational Event Collaboration.
 Yet, the sensitivity of these early instruments did not seem to allow efficient detection of gravitational waves.
 However, third generation resonant mass antennas, which use spherical test masses, are still in operation at Leiden (MiniGRAIL), The Netherlands, and Sao Paulo, Brazil (Mario Schenberg).

+For background information on gravitational waves, check out Elementary Einstein, particularly the chapter Gravitational waves.
+Related Spotlight topics on Einstein-Online can be found in the section Gravitational waves.
 This article from 2010 was updated in November 2020 with contributions from Harald Lück, Albert Einstein Institute/ Leibniz University Hanover.

 is a physicist and professor at the Institute for Mathematics, Astrophysics and Particle Physics at Radboud University, The Netherlands.